mattrossman/energize-andover-blog/content/post/day-39.md

 weight: 10
 ---

 Last time I noted that the variance in the power vs. temperature residuals fanned out quite a bit at higher temperature values.
 I'm curious if other data sets behave similarly.
+One thing to consider: is the changing variance truly an issue of randomness, or is there another variable at play here?
+The more variables you consider, the less you leave up to chance.

-That time I was looking at the school-time data, but you can see the same fanning occuring in the night data:
+Previously I was looking at the school-time data, but you can see the same fanning occuring in the night data (where there is also an annoying flare on the right):

 {{< linked-img "ahs_night.png" >}}

-However, it is much less pronounced in the weekend data:
+However, the fanning is much less pronounced in the weekend data:

 {{< linked-img "ahs_weekend.png" >}}

-One thing to consider: is the changing variance truly a sign of more variance, or is there another variable at play here?

 By comparison, here is the weekend data plot for Bancroft: